sightseeing

 Bus stops for Toyama University

-Toyama Station, Shintomi-cho, Prefectural Office, Marunouchi, Suwakawahara, Yasunoya, Toyama Toyopet Head Office (Gofuku Suehiro-cho), Toyama University
+Toyama Station, Shintomicho, Prefectural Office, Marunouchi, Suwanokawahara, Yasunoya, Toyota Mobility Toyama G Square Gofuku, Toyama University

 Towards Iwasehama (Toyama Port Line)